 Open hours in summer: 8am – 4pm (MST)

 - Arizona Road Trip – one week itinerary

 - Hiking Grand Canyon’s Bright Angel Trail

 Where to Stay in Page

 We stayed at Days Inn & Suites by Wyndham Page Lake Powell and we loved it!
-The room were spacious and comfortable.
-Amenities included: free breakfast, free WIFI inside room, coffee/tea maker, iron board, free toiletries, fridge, in-room safe.
+The room was spacious and comfortable.
+Amenities included: free breakfast, free WIFI inside the room, coffee/tea maker, iron board, free toiletries, fridge, in-room safe.
 Read reviews and book here.

 Other great alternatives below $100 USD/night: